 - PHCD shall refer victims of domestic violence to the State of Florida Office of the Attorney General, State Attorney's Office or the Department of Law Enforcement to apply for participation in the Address Confidentiality Program for Victims of Domestic Violence.
 Once the victim has applied, the address, telephone number and social security number are exempt from public review, except when the information is required by a law enforcement agency. - 2.
 PHCD may collaborate with appropriate counseling and law enforcement entities to assist victims of domestic violence, including but not limited to the following services and programs for domestic violence victims: - a.
 Certified Domestic Violence Centers: - Safespace Shelter: 305-758-2804 - The Lodge: 305-693-1170 - b.
 Domestic Violence One Stop Center: - Coordinated Victims Assistance Center (CVAC): 305-285-5900 - 3.
-In determining if termination, removal or in some cases eviction is appropriate, PHCD must consider the safety and well-being of victims, as well as the health, safety and peaceful enjoyment of other residents who may be affected by incidents or domestic violence. - 4.
-PHCD must develop linkages and referrals to appropriate counseling and law enforcement entities. - 5.
+In determining if termination, removal or in some cases eviction is appropriate, PHCD must consider the safety and well-being of victims, as well as the health, safety and peaceful enjoyment of other residents who may be affected by incidents or domestic violence.
+Per VAWA 2013, if the evicted individual is the sole tenant eligible to receive assistance under a covered housing program, the public housing agency shall provide any remaining tenant an opportunity to establish eligibility for the covered housing program.
+If a tenant described in the preceding sentence cannot establish eligibility, the public housing shall provide the tenant a reasonable time, as determined by the appropriate agency, to find new housing or to establish eligibility for housing under another covered housing program.

+- 4. PHCD must develop linkages and referrals to appropriate counseling and law enforcement entities. - 5.
 The information under the Certification of Domestic Violence will remain confidential and will be used by PHCD only to provide the victims with the exceptions and protections under VAWA. - 6.
 PHCD must ensure that private information of victims of domestic violence is protected in accordance with the Records Management provisions found in Chapter II, Section N.